PD Dr. Bianca Vienni Baptista

 Research area

-• Cultural studies of collaborative science and technology
+• anthropology of science and technology

-• Interdisciplinary and transdisciplinary institutionalising processes
+• interdisciplinary and transdisciplinary research

-• Qualitative research methodology
+• qualitative research methodology

-Current position at ETH:
+Current position

 2023 - Privatdozentin (PD), Habilitation thesis: "Cultural studies of collaborative science: disentangling inter- and transdisciplinary cultures, practices and policies".